Skip to content

 8 Trapezius Stretches for Ultimate Neck, Shoulder, and Back Pain Relief

-Trap Stretch #1: Shoulder Shrugs
+Trap Stretches #1: Shoulder Shrugs

 Shoulder shrugs with weights are a common trapezius exercise, but to focus on just the trapezius stretch–rather than muscle bulking–try this motion without any weight, and it will help loosen your trapezius muscles.